On the Notion of Complete Intersection outside the Setting of Skew Polynomial Rings: Algebras Related to Regular Skew Polynomial Rings

-In the next result, it should be noted that it is not assumed that the quadric system associated to the graded skew Clifford algebra $A$ is linearly independent, nor that $A$ is quadratic (until (d)).
+In (a)-(c) of the next result, it should be noted that it is {\em not} assumed that the quadric system associated to the GSCA $A$ is linearly independent, nor that $A$ is quadratic.

 \begin{prop} Let $A$ denote a graded skew Clifford algebra and let $F$ denote the normalizing sequence of length $n$ given in Definition~\ref{GSCA}(b). \begin{enumerate} \item[(a)] The algebra $A$ is noetherian. \item[(b)] Conditions II and IV hold for $A$ and $F$. \item[(c)] If $F$ is regular in $A$, then $A$ satisfies the hypotheses of Theorem~\ref{thm1} and has Hilbert series $H(t) = 1/(1-t)^n$, and conditions~I-IV hold for $A$ and $F$. \item[(d)] If $F$ is regular in $A$ and if $A$ is quadratic, then $A$ is Auslander-regular of global dimension $n$ and the quadric system associated to $A$ is normalizing and base-point free. \end{enumerate} \end{prop} \begin{pf} In the notation of Definition~\ref{GSCA}, we have